yashah9/Word-Drop-TypingGame-/README.md

 ### 2. Authentication
 - **Auth0 Integration**: Secure authentication allows users to log in and track their progress.
-- **Session Management**: Users can resume their progress across different devices.

 ### 3. Score Tracking
 - **WPM Calculation**: Measures typing speed to help users improve.